Neyami/Controllable-NPCs/README.md

 7) PROFIT

 Download the Quake 2 models from https://github.com/Neyami/Quake-2-NPCS
+CURRENTLY BEING WORKED ON SO THEY MIGHT BE GLITCHY UNTIL I UPDATE THE SCRIPTS

 The only way to revert to a normal player is to die :ayaya:
 Turrets can be exited with the Use-key